suhasbhairav/agentic-apps/README.md

 - **Governance:** workflows surface missing information, risk, policy issues, and approval needs.
 - **Operational usefulness:** each app is built around a real business process, not a generic chatbot.
 - **Knowledge leverage:** copilot apps turn business documents into role-specific assistants.
+- **Organizational intelligence:** blueprint apps show how company knowledge can become a graph-backed AI workflow substrate.

 ## Developer Notes

 The Next.js agent apps use React, Tailwind CSS, JavaScript, the OpenAI Agents SDK, and Zod.

 The copilot apps use a Next.js frontend with a FastAPI backend, LlamaIndex, OpenAI models, PDF upload, and local vector storage.
 The Sales Knowledge Engine also exposes task-specific workflow endpoints so business users can click guided actions instead of writing prompts.

+The Company Brain blueprint is a standalone Next.js app located at [`practical-ai-workflow-blueprints/company-brain`](./practical-ai-workflow-blueprints/company-brain/).
+It includes graph, upload, ingestion, and chat routes for experimenting with organizational knowledge workflows.

 ### Environment Variables